raffoe/eliraffo.github.io/README.md

 - Conducted an analysis of the Delivery Department and proposed pricing which is estimated to increase department annual profit by $36,000.
   -  Created Visual models which were presented to Department Heads which intuitively displayed ~50,000 Profit/Loss combinations.

--Implemented a redesigned Point-of-Sale interface at all Eugene Teahouse locations which resulted in:
+- Implemented a redesigned Point-of-Sale interface at all Eugene Teahouse locations which resulted in:
   - Data that can measure Key Performance Indicators and be used in a Material Resource Planning system

 Delivery Analysis  |  Townshend's Tea